Telemetry design

 • c.span.event("bytes_sent", {"n": n})

-• Child intervals under the request: c.span.step(...) (and with c.span.step(...)) create spans with parent_id set to the request span.
-Span.create(...) on the tracer or c.span.create(...) creates a detached root span (no parent)—use that for background work or separate traces, not as a synonym for “nest under the request.”
+• Child intervals under the request: c.span.step(...) (and with c.span.step(...)) create spans with parent_id set to the request span. c.span.new_trace(...) (or tracer.create(...) without a parent) creates a detached root span—use that for background work or separate traces, not as a synonym for “nest under the request.”
 All tracers record the tree; export detail depends on the sink.

 Where telemetry is not a substitute for logs